10 Best Password Managers for Mac in 2024 + Coupons

 nordpass.com

-NordPass is one of the most user-friendly password managers for Mac — while it lacks some of the advanced features that competitors like Dashlane include, NordPass is a good choice for users looking for a simple and intuitive password manager for Mac.
+NordPass is one of the most user-friendly password managers for Mac.
+It lacks some of the advanced features that competitors like Dashlane include, but it’s a great choice if you’re looking for a more streamlined password manager.
+It easily syncs passwords across macOS, iOS, Windows, Linux, and Android devices, too, so you always have your credentials on hand.

 NordPass also includes: